 Ctrip Flight.
 This dataset contains ticket orders on an international flight route from Ctrip with basic information on customers and some ticket information.
-The entire dataset includes 3.8K customers, 6K kinds of air tickets and 25K orders.
-Some researchers treat the airline that the ticket belongs to as the provider, dividing item groups by providers [103].
+The entire dataset includes 3.8K customers, 6K kinds of air tickets, and 25K orders.
+Some researchers treat the airline that the ticket belongs to as the provider, dividing item groups by providers [97].

 Flixter.
 This dataset is a classical movie recommendation dataset and contains 9.1 million movie ratings from Flixter.
-Some researchers use the item popularity to divide item groups [46].
+Some researchers use the item popularity to divide item groups [43].
 The movies are first sorted by the interaction number in descending order, then the protected and unprotected groups can be divided according to whether the movie is in the top 1% of the sorted list.

 Google Local.
 This dataset is a location recommendation dataset and contains 11.4 million reviews about 3.1 million local businesses from Google Maps.
-Some researchers divide item groups based on the business of the reviewed item [75, 103].
+Some researchers divide item groups based on the business of the reviewed item [71, 97].

 Insurance.
 This dataset is an insurance recommendation dataset in Kaggle, which contains users' information such as gender and occupation.
-Some researchers divide user groups according to their gender, marital status, and occupation [59].
+Some researchers divide user groups according to their gender, marital status, and occupation [55].

 Last.FM 1K.
-This dataset is a music recommendation dataset containing 1K play records of 992 users from Last.FM.
-It contains user demographic information such as gender and age, which are used to divide user groups by some researchers [24].
+This dataset is a music recommendation dataset containing 1K listening records of 992 users from Last.FM.
+It contains user demographic information such as gender and age, which are used to divide user groups by some researchers [22].

 Last.FM 360K.
-This dataset is similar to Last.FM 1K but has a larger size, including 17 million play records of 360K users.
-It also contains the gender and age of users, and some researchers divide user groups based on these attributes [24, 102].
+This dataset is similar to Last.FM 1K but has a larger size, including 17 million listening records of 360K users.
+It also contains the gender and age of users, and some researchers divide user groups based on these attributes [22, 96].

 ModCloth.
 This dataset is an e-commerce recommendation dataset where many products include two human models with different body shapes.
 The entire dataset contains 100K reviews about 1K clothing products from 44K users.
-Additionally, there are records of the product sizes which users purchase.
-For users, some researchers divide users into different body shape groups according to the average size of their purchase [96].
-For items, they divide items into different groups according to the body shape of their models [96].
+Additionally, there are records of the product sizes that users purchase.
+For users, some researchers divide users into different body shape groups according to the average size of their purchase [90].
+For items, they divide items into different groups according to the body shape of their models [90].

-Movielens 100K.
+MovieLens 100K.
 This dataset is a classical movie recommendation dataset containing 100K movie ratings with user and item profiles.
-Some researchers divide items into two groups by item popularity, i.e., the number of exposures for Manuscript submitted to ACM each item [32].
-Besides, some studies also divide items into old movies and new movies according to the year of the movie [120], and some researchers randomly assign movies among some providers [63, 93].
+Some researchers divide items into two groups by item popularity, i.e., the number of exposures for each item [30].
+Besides, some studies also divide items into old movies and new movies according to the year of the movie [114], and some researchers randomly assign movies among some providers [59, 87].

-Movielens 1M.
-This dataset is similar to Movielens 100K and has a larger size, including 1 million ratings from 6K users on 4K movies.
-For users, previous studies divide user groups by their gender, age, and occupation [42, 59, 102].
-For items, the movie genres are seen as a fairness-related attribute [122], and item popularity is also considered [32].
+MovieLens 1M.
+This dataset is similar to MovieLens 100K and has a larger size, including 1 million ratings from 6K users on 4K movies.
+For users, previous studies divide user groups by their gender, age, and occupation [39, 55, 96].
+For items, the movie genres are seen as a fairness-related attribute [116], and item popularity is also considered [30].

-Movielens 20M.
-This dataset is also collected from Movielens, containing 20 million ratings from 138K users on 27K movies.
-Some studies consider genres [90] and production companies of movies [71] as fairness-related attributes.
+MovieLens 20M.
+This dataset is also collected from MovieLens, containing 20 million ratings from 138K users on 27K movies.
+Some studies consider genres [84] and production companies of movies [67] as fairness-related attributes.

 Sushi.
-This dataset includes 5K responses to a questionnaire survey of preference in sushi which contains preference data and demographic data.
-Some researchers consider three types of fairness-related attributes: age, gender, and whether or not a type of sushi is seafood [46].
+This dataset includes 5K responses to a questionnaire survey of preference in sushi that contains preference data and demographic data.
+Some researchers consider three types of fairness-related attributes: age, gender, and whether or not a type of sushi is seafood [43].